BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 If your Bitcoin transaction is stuck, and you're sender, you can resend it using RBF (replace-by-fee).

 > **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0, which means that by now most miners should be using it.
-However, it only reached full maturity in the Bitcoin core wallet, with the `bumpfee` command in
+However, it only reached full maturity in the Bitcoin core wallet Bitcoin Core v 0.14.0.

 ## Opt-In for RBF